OldManUmby/DND.SRD.Wiki/pages/14.monsters/default.10.md

 ***Divine Awareness***.
 The solar knows if it hears a lie.

 ***Innate Spellcasting***.
 The solar's spellcasting ability is Charisma (spell save DC 25).
-It can innately cast the following spells, requiring no material components:
+It can innately cast the following spells, requiring no material **Components:**

-At will: *detect evil and good, invisibility (self only)*
+At will: detect evil and good, invisibility (self only)

-3/day each: *blade barrier, dispel evil and good, resurrection*
+3/day each: blade barrier, dispel evil and good, resurrection

-1/day each: *commune, control weather*
+1/day each: commune, control weather

 ***Magic Resistance***.
 The solar has advantage on saving throws against spells and other magical effects.